-Autobiography of Harivansh Rai Bachchan is in four volumes.
-This one is the first in that series and talks about approximately first 28 years of his life.
-This is a difficult book to review.
+The autobiography of Harivansh Rai Bachchan is in four volumes.
+This one is the first in that series and talks about approximately the first 28 years of his life.
+It is a difficult book to review.
 One because it is an autobiography.
 Second because it comes from an era, which you do not relate to.
 And third, because the author has described the era and his life in many layers and dimensions.
 Even after completing the book, you are still discovering the layers and meanings of what he says.

 Harivansh Rai Bachchan talks in great detail about his own evolution as a poet and writer.
-The people who contributed to his poetry were his inspirations.
-Or gave him the experiences that could give him poetic insights into life and people.
+He fondly talks about the people who contributed to his poetry and were his inspiration or gave him the experiences that could give him poetic insights into life and people.
 It is interesting to read about three women and a few men who contributed to his poetic evolution.
-His struggle to remain a poet and not let himself get lost in the struggle for life.
+His struggle to remain a poet and not let himself get lost in the struggle for life is interesting.
 He describes his relationships in great detail, and how each of them contributed to his growth.

 He did all kinds of jobs to sustain himself and his family and also ensured that he nurtured the poet in him every day.
 He did not get any royalty for the first book, just got a share of copies from the first print.
-His most famous book ‘Madhushala’, was published by him.
-Since the publisher was playing games with him, while describing all this he also acknowledges that he did not like or enjoy doing anything except writing.
+His most famous book ‘Madhushala’, was self-published by him since the publisher was playing games with him.
+While describing all this he also acknowledges that he did not like or enjoy doing anything except writing.

 Look forward to reading the next volume of his biography.